 It is also a view that encompasses all of the principle elements that have formed Northumberland’s coastal landscape.
 Time spent looking at the history and pre-history of the beach, dwelling on the details that can be seen in the rocks and hidden on the headlands and amongst the dunes has proved to be one of the most rewarding things I have done in Northumberland.

-This then is a starting point, a window opening taster that to seduce you into exploring this extraordinary place, and if you know about it already to come back and look at it again and again.
-The place seems to have an unending supply of new discovery to make very trip worth the while.
+This then is a starting point, a window opening taster to seduce you into exploring this extraordinary place, and if you know about it already, to come back and look at it again and again.
+The place seems to have an unending supply of new discovery to make every trip worth the while.